Chart Color Schemes

 Deniliquin has shown very soft population growth performance across periods assessed by AreaSearch

-Deniliquin's population is around 7,156 as of Aug 2025.
-This reflects an increase of 118 people since the 2021 Census, which reported a population of 7,038 people.
-The change is inferred from the estimated resident population of 7,053 from the ABS as of June 2024 and an additional 92 validated new addresses since the Census date.
+Based on AreaSearch's analysis, Deniliquin's population is around 7,258 as of Nov 2025.
+This reflects an increase of 220 people since the 2021 Census which reported a population of 7,038 people.
+The change was inferred from ABS estimated resident population of 7,054 in June 2024 and an additional 138 validated new addresses since the Census date.
 This level of population equates to a density ratio of 50 persons per square kilometer.
-Population growth was primarily driven by overseas migration during recent periods.
+Deniliquin's growth rate of 3.1% since census positions it within 2.0 percentage points of the non-metro area (5.1%).
+Overseas migration was primarily responsible for recent population gains in Deniliquin.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered, NSW State Government's SA2 level projections are used, released in 2022 with 2021 as the base year.
+AreaSearch is adopting ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area, and NSW State Government's SA2 level projections released in 2022 with a base year of 2021 for areas not covered by the former data.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-By 2041, population is projected to decline by 48 persons according to this methodology.
-However, growth across specific age cohorts is anticipated, led by the 75 to 84 age group, which is projected to increase by 239 people.
+According to these projections, Deniliquin's population is expected to decline by 48 persons by 2041.
+However, specific age cohorts are anticipated to grow, led by the 75 to 84 age group which is projected to increase by 239 people.

 Frequently Asked Questions - Population